The Best Barefoot Mary Jane & Ballet Flats for 2026

 *Disclosure – Anya’s Reviews is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

-What Are Barefoot Ballet Flats?
+What Are Barefoot Flats?

 • Shaped like a foot – No toe squish!